 The first thing you should consider is the size.
 Not all of us have a large amount of open space for accommodating a large-sized greenhouse.
 In this case, you would want to factor in the overall size of your lawn or backyard and choose the one that the area will be able to fit properly.

 If you happen to get something too large, you will end up having a greenhouse that you will not be able to use.
 However, if the area is pretty large, there will be no need to worry about the size that much.

-One of the important factors for a greenhouse is the material.
+One of the important factors for the best backyard walk in green house is the material.
 Here, consider the material of the frame first.
 Make sure that it is sturdy, or else it will have a lower level of durability.
 And the things that have a lower level of durability will not last that long.
 Also, they will have a lower resistance against wind.

 Secondly, consider the material of the panels.
 This is the thing that will have the highest impact in terms of having higher wind resistance.
 The thicker and the better the material of the panels, the higher the wind resistance capability will be.
 Considering that, we would recommend opting for the units with thick panels.